cozygene/FEAST/q2_FEAST/README.md

 FEAST is a highly efficient Expectation-Maximization-based method that takes as input a microbial community (called the sink) as well as a separate group of potential source environments (called the sources) and estimates the fraction of the sink community that was contributed by each of the source environments.
 By virtue of these mixing proportions often summing to less than the entire sink, FEAST also reports the potential fraction of the sink attributed to other origins, collectively referred to as the unknown source.
 The statistical model used by FEAST assumes each sink is a convex combination of known and unknown sources.
 FEAST is agnostic to the sequencing data type (i.e., 16s rRNA or shotgun sequencing), and can efficiently estimate up to thousands of source contributions to a sample.
 In this tutorial we applied FEAST to two real datasets in order to demonstrate the utility of microbial source tracking methods across different contexts.

+### Example 1
 We first use FEAST in the context of a time-series.
 Using FEAST for time-series analysis offers a quantitative way to characterize developmental microbial populations, such as the infant gut.
 In this context, we can leverage previous time-points and external sources to understand the origins of a specific, temporal community state.
 For instance, we can estimate if taxa in the infant gut originate from the birth canal, or if they are derived from some other external source at a later time point.
 To demonstrate this capability, we used longitudinal data from Backhed et al. 2015, which contains gut microbiome samples from infants as well as from their corresponding mothers.
 In this analysis, we treated samples taken from the infants at age 12 months as sinks, considering respective earlier time points and maternal samples as sources.

+We provide a dataset for this example.
+Download the demo files <a href="https://github.com/cameronmartino/FEAST/tree/FEAST_beta/q2_FEAST/tests/data">here</a>.

 To run FEAST with this example data: